minqiaowang/minqiaowang.github.io/globally-distributed-database-with-raft/deploy-raft-replication/deploy-raft-replication.md

 ### Objectives

-In this lab, you will install the GSM Software in the gsmhost Compute Instance.
+In this lab, you will perform the following steps:

+-   Install the GSM Software in the gsmhost Compute Instance.
+-   Configure the Catalog DB and Shard DB.
+-   Deploy the GDD with RAFT replication.

 ### Prerequisites